-- Earth Day The District Celebrated Earth Day at the Columbus/Bartholomew Recycling Center by offering residents the opportunity to recycle their refrigerant containing devices, tires, propane tanks, and electronics at no cost.
-The hard to dispose items are banned from landfill disposal so the District provides the service twice per year to dissuade illegal dumping.
-The total of hard to dispose items recycled during the 2015 Earth Day Event were 30 Propane Tanks, 325 Tires and 75 CFC containing appliances.
-An estimated 1,500 residents attended the annual event.
-Kidscommons, BCRC Flyers and the Watershed Project participated by providing activities and educational booths.
-Other activities on Earth Day were a plant swap, hot dog roast, compost/mulch loading, document shredding, t-shirt giveaway and Re-Use art activities. - America Recycles Day The District Celebrated America Recycles Day at the Columbus/Bartholomew Recycling Center by offering residents the opportunity to recycle their CFC appliances, tires, propane tanks, and electronics at no cost.
-During the event, 22 propane tanks, 90 CFC appliances and 245 tires were recycled.
+- Adopt-A-Road- We continue to add local organizations to the Adopt-A-County Road Program.
+Participants clean at least a one-mile section of a county roadway.
+Signs are then erected recognizing each individual group.
+Ten organizations with 151 volunteers covered over 15 miles of county roadway in 2016. - Earth Day The District celebrated Earth Day at the Columbus/Bartholomew Recycling Center by offering residents the opportunity to recycle their refrigerant containing devices, tires, propane tanks, and electronics at no cost.
+These hard to dispose items are banned from landfill disposal so the District provides the service twice per year to dissuade illegal dumping.
+The total of hard to dispose items recycled during the 2016 Earth Day Event were 20 Propane Tanks, 450 Tires and 110

+CFC containing appliances.
+An estimated 500 residents attended the annual event.
+The kidscommons and the Bartholomew County Radio Controlled Fliers participated by providing activities and educational booths.
+Other activities on Earth Day included a plant swap, hot dog roast, compost/mulch loading, document shredding, t-shirt giveaway and Re-Use art activities.

+- America Recycles Day The District celebrated America Recycles Day at the Columbus/ Bartholomew Recycling Center by offering residents the opportunity to recycle their CFC appliances, tires, propane tanks, and electronics at no cost.
+During the event, 42 propane tanks, 72 CFC appliances and 40 tires were recycled.
 Thanks to their efforts, all materials were properly disposed of at no cost to Bartholomew County Residents.
-In addition to the Amnesty Day, the Education Coordinator was "catching" people recycling at the Recycling Center and the landfill on America Recycles Day rewarding recyclers with prizes and thanking them for their participation. - America Recycles Day (ARD)/Déjà vu Fine Craft and Art Show- The District also celebrated ARD by sponsoring the Déjà Vu Fine Craft Art Show in downtown Columbus at The Commons.
-Over 2,000 residents were exposed to over 70 artists that used a variety of "reused" or "recycled" mediums in their work.
-The District had a presence at the event distributing recycling and waste disposal information to attendees.

-Community Presentations-The District Director and Education Coordinator gave presentations to various community groups including Bartholomew County Farm Bureau, Purdue Extension Club, Kiwanis Club and Just Friends Adult Daycare.
+In addition to the Amnesty Day, the Education Coordinator was "catching" people recycling at the Recycling Center and the Landfill on America Recycles Day rewarding recyclers with prizes and thanking them for their participation. - America Recycles Day (ARD)/Déjà vu Fine Craft and Art Show- The District also celebrated ARD by sponsoring the Déjà Vu Fine Craft Art Show in downtown Columbus at The Commons.
+Over 1,500 visitors, from Bartholomew County and surrounding counties and states, were exposed to over 70 artists that used a variety of "reused" or "recycled" mediums in their work.
+The District had a presence at the event distributing recycling and waste disposal information to attendees. - Community Presentations-The District Director and Education Coordinator gave presentations to various community groups including Bartholomew County Farm Bureau, Purdue Extension Club, and Ivy Tech Community College.

-District Website- In 2015, the District continues to maintain the website and continued to provide updates as needed working through a webmaster.
+District Website- In 2016, the District updated the website with a new look and will continue to provide updates as needed working through a webmaster.
 The site can be accessed at www.bcswmd.com.

 Facebook- The District Education Coordinator maintains a Facebook page in order to provide more communication between the District and residents of Bartholomew County.
-Find us on Facebook at Bartholomew County Solid Waste District.
+Find us on Face book at Bartholomew County Solid Waste District.